bijaymunda181/AWS-NOTES/IMPORTANT-AWS-QUESTIONS.md

 7. How to configure backup
 Ans:- we can configure backup from the AWS backup
+1. First we have to create vaults to store  the backup data AWS Backup VaultsCreate new vault
+2. Then we have to create a Backup Plan
+AWS BackupBackup PlansCreate Backup Plan
+•	Select Build a new plan
+•	Configure the Backup rule configuration
+•	 Then Assingn Resource
 8. Your VM is not booting how to troubleshoot
 9. How 22 traff will come into your VM
 Ans:- You (MobaXterm)